MikeLippincott/gc-saguaro_udm_bucket/utilities/data-provider/README.md

   - Use an additional command-line flag `rclone --gcs-bucket-policy-only ...<the rest of your command goes here>...`

 ## Example of rclone configuration setup
+The following content shows how to configure `rclone` after installing it on your machine.
 ```bash
 rclone config
 ```